FreedomIntelligence/HuatuoGPT-Vision/README.md

 | LLaVA-v1.5-LLaMA3-8B + **PubMedVision** | **75.1**    | **49.1**                   |

 ## 👨‍⚕️ HuatuoGPT-Vision
-HuatuoGPT-Vision is our medical multimodal LLM, built on **PubMedVision**.
+HuatuoGPT-Vision is our medical multimodal LLMs, built on **PubMedVision**.

 ### Model Access
 Our model is available on Huggingface in two versions: